-The service provider or network administrator who supplied this unit may have provided a preconfiguration of the network and service settings.
+This unit may have been supplied by or sponsored by a telephone service provider.
+If so, the service provider or network administrator who supplied the unit may have provided a pre-configuration of the network and service settings.
 Depending on the configuration policy, end user access to the local configuration settings may be restricted or inaccessible.
-If end user configuration is allowed, some of the key network and service configuration setting instructions are describe in the following sections.
+Therefore, some of the network and service configuration setting instructions described in the following sections may not be available on all units.